|

 Merit

-formulation of imidacloprid that is used in lawn
+Insecticide the formulation of imidacloprid that is

-product you are actually using.
+attached to the product you are actually using.

 Premise

-2 Specimen Label (large file) (pdf file) - product label for
+2 Specimen Label (large file) - product

-Premise 2 insecticide the formulation of imidacloprid
+label for Premise 2 insecticide the formulation of

-that is used in structural pest control for
+imidacloprid that is used in structural pest

-termites, carpenter ants and other wood-destroying
+control for termites, carpenter ants and other

-insects.
-This label is for general information only.
+wood-destroying insects.
+This label is for general

-using.
+are actually using.

 Imidacloprid

-file) - the National Pesticide
+Factsheet - the National Pesticide

 Telecommunications Network (NPTN) factsheet for the